John Mendy is a Senior Lecturer at LIBS.

 John researches and teaches a range of HRM, Business and Management modules and is currently the full-time MSc HRM Programme Leader.

-John has published in and continues to review for a range of national and international refereed journals and other publication outlets including Labor Studies Journal and IGI Global, amongst others.
+John has published in and continues to review for a range of national and international refereed journals and other publication outlets including Labor Studies, Thunderbird International Business Review, Journal of Small Business and Enterprise Development and IGI Global, amongst others.
 His research interests include research, HRM and Organisational Studies, migration studies, organisational improvement, organisational culture and change, change management, the management of working relationships between a diverse range of employees, autism and HRM and smart cities as learning cities.

 I welcome PhD students interested in HRM, organisational studies, change management , autism and HRM research.
 My main research has used qualitative research methods and I welcome students who are interested in the use of novel methods to explore similar or related topic areas.

 Designing the content and delivery of postgraduate courses such as International Resourcing and Talent Management and HRM Strategy;

 Engaging in and contributing to the research of the People and Organisations Department and the Business School;

 Establishing and maintaining links with professional bodies and academic groups within and outside the University;

 Supervising postgraduate research, postgraduate taught and undergraduate research/dissertation and placement projects;